-The floor chair may use STATUS-INFO attributes to state the reason why the floor or floors are being accepted, granted, or revoked.
+The floor chair MAY include STATUS-INFO attributes to state the reason why the floor or floors are being accepted, granted, or revoked.
 The Text in the STATUS-INFO attribute is intended for human consumption.

 11.2.
 Receiving a Response